Placidus (abbot)

-Placidus (also known as Placid) was a disciple of Benedict of Nursia.
-He was the son of the patrician Tertullus, was brought as a child to Benedict at Sublaqueum (Subiaco) and dedicated to God as provided for in chapter 69 of the Rule of St. Benedict (oblate).
+Placidus (also known as Placid) (c.
+515 in Rome, - c.
+546 (or 541) in Messina) was a Christian monk and martyr, and a disciple of Benedict of Nursia.

+Placidus was the son of the patrician Tertullus, was brought as a child to Benedict at Sublaqueum (Subiaco) and dedicated to God as provided for in chapter 69 of the Rule of St. Benedict (oblate).

+Benedict later appointed Placidus as the abbot of the first Benedictine monastery in Sicily in Messina in 541.
+Placidus and his monk companions were killed during a pirate raid on Messina monastery around 546.

+Medieval martyrologies often confound the 6th C. abbot Placidus with the earlier 3rd C. Roman martyr Placidus, and they are venerated on the same feast day (5 October).

 Life

+Saint Benedict orders Saint Maurus to the rescue of Saint Placidus, by Fra Filippo Lippi, ca. 1445.

-Placidus was the eldest son of the patrician Tertullus.
-When he was about eight years old, his father placed him under the care of Benedict at Subiaco, to be educated.
-Gregory the Great (Dialogues, II, vii) relates an account of Placidus being rescued from drowning by his fellow monk, Maurus, who, at Benedict's order, ran across the surface of the lake below the monastery and drew Placidus safely to shore.
-It appears certain that he accompanied Benedict when, about 529, he removed to Monte Cassino, which was said to have been made over to him by the father of Placidus.
+Placidus was the eldest son of the patrician Tertullus of Rome.
+Around 522, when he was about eight years old, his father placed him under Benedict's care at Subiaco for education.
+Gregory the Great (Dialogues, II, vii) relates an account of young Placidus being rescued from drowning by his fellow monk, Maurus, who, at Benedict's order, ran across the surface of the lake below the monastery and drew Placidus safely to shore.

+It appears certain that Placidus accompanied Benedict when, about 529, he removed to Monte Cassino, which was said to have been made over to him by Tertullus, father of Placidus.

-Of his later life nothing is known, but in an ancient psalterium at Vallombrosa his name is found in the Litany of the Saints placed among the confessors immediately after those of Benedict and Maurus; the same occurs in Codex CLV at Subiaco, attributed to the ninth century.
+Of his later life, little is known, but in an ancient psalterium at Vallombrosa his name is found in the Litany of the Saints placed among the confessors immediately after those of Benedict and Maurus; the same occurs in Codex CLV at Subiaco, attributed to the ninth century.